ekaratarakis/Analysis-and-Design-a-Real-System-using-UML/README.md

 ## System Requirements Analysis
 - **Functional Requirements :** The functional requirements are specifically important as they define the functionality of the system.
 During the phase of design several meatings with the people in charge in the municipality took place in order to define which are the exact desired functionalities of the system.
 So we came up with the following plan.
   - Guest : A guest can have access to all general information and data which are not require further access to the system (lon in).
-  - Low level user : A low level user can be a citizen or an emplyee and can have access in specific fucntionalities according to his status
+  - Low level user : A low level user can be a citizen or an emplyee and can have access in specific fucntionalities according to his status.
+For citizens,
-    - Citizens
+    - They have the right of resister (sign up) or delete which must be accepted by the administrator.
+    - They can log in to the system only with registration data.
+    - They have only one account per citizen.
+    - They can send requests of a technical nature.
+    - They can send requests of complaining if the above requests are not satisfied.
+    - They can watch the status of the requests.